bbauska/UofM-Intro-HTML5/README.md

 </p>

-Those requirements, of course, include creating a full page, and I want that page to have all those things we&apos;'ve been talking about this entire class.
-You&apos;'re going to start off, and I want you to have that doc type that says, &apos;"I code in HTML5.&apos;" You&apos;'re going to have the header, you&apos;'ll have your metadata, and the body.
-Inside the body, make sure that you&apos;'re using some semantic tags.
+Those requirements, of course, include creating a full page, and I want that page to have all those things we&apos;ve been talking about this entire class.
+You&apos;re going to start off, and I want you to have that doc type that says, &apos;"I code in HTML5.&apos;" You&apos;re going to have the header, you&apos;ll have your metadata, and the body.
+Inside the body, make sure that you&apos;re using some semantic tags.
 At a minimum, we want you to include an **h1** tag and a main tag.
 Include a list with at least three items.
-I don&apos;'t care if it&apos;'s an unordered list or an ordered list.
+I don&apos;t care if it&apos;s an unordered list or an ordered list.
 Do whatever you would like.
 And of course, because it always makes things a little bit more interesting, when we have some visual components, I want you to include at least three images.

-So you&apos;'re going to start off, you&apos;'re going to code, you&apos;'re going to add things, you&apos;'re going to make some mistakes, and it&apos;'s going to look really great.
-That&apos;'s when I want you to stop.
-And if you haven&apos;'t already, you need to go in and validate your site.
+So you&apos;re going to start off, you&apos;re going to code, you&apos;re going to add things, you&apos;re going to make some mistakes, and it&apos;s going to look really great.
+That&apos;s when I want you to stop.
+And if you haven&apos;t already, you need to go in and validate your site.
 Validation is so important for accessibility.
-When you have everything looking the way you want it to, you&apos;'re going to host and share your site not only so that your friends and family can see it but also so that your peers in this course can give you a review.
+When you have everything looking the way you want it to, you&apos;re going to host and share your site not only so that your friends and family can see it but also so that your peers in this course can give you a review.

-I&apos;'ve come up with three examples, and I&apos;'m really hoping that these will inspire you to make something unique or even inspire you to say, mine is not going to look like that at all.
+I&apos;ve come up with three examples, and I&apos;m really hoping that these will inspire you to make something unique or even inspire you to say, mine is not going to look like that at all.